 The COVID-19 pandemic is a human tragedy.
-Emergency measures to contain the virus and social safety nets are critical in helping people in a crisis and times of uncertainty.
+Emergency measures to contain the virus and social safety nets are critical in helping people within a crisis and times of uncertainty.
 Containing and responding to the spread of COVID-19 is a priority, but we cannot lose focus on addressing environmental stewardship and climate change.
-Our current public health crisis demonstrates the importance of listening to scientists when they voice early warnings.
-Science is critical to guide action, shape responses, and inform policymaking.
+Our current public health crisis demonstrates the importance of listening to scientists when they voice early warnings and acting early.
+We should trust science to guide action, shape responses, and inform policymaking.
 As with the coronavirus, if we act early, we can mitigate the greatest risks associated with climate change.
-We have seen firsthand the importance of early action and that governments can and should take huge steps to protect their populations.
-The coronavirus has exposed vulnerabilities in our economy and society and our response moving forward needs to prioritize measures that strengthen our community resilience.
+We have seen firsthand the importance of early action, and that governments should and can take huge steps to protect their populations.
+The coronavirus has exposed vulnerabilities in our economy and society, and our response moving forward needs to prioritize measures that strengthen our community resilience.

-For many of us, the nature and beauty of Bellevue has been a gift, and a much-needed escape, during uncertainty.
-More than ever, nature and access to parks, and safe streets for walking and biking, are helping us de-stress, feel healthy, and connect us back to our roots.
+For many of us, the nature and beauty of Bellevue has been a gift, and a much-needed escape during uncertainty.
+More than ever, nature and access to parks, and safe streets for walking and biking is helping us de-stress, feel healthy, and connect us back to our roots.
 Our parks, streams, plants, and air have always been there for us, and now it's time to return the favor.